rakeshcsit/pdi-health/README.md

 made it so updating the patient/doctor/staff/rep updates the user (but it doesn't update the password of that user -> I gave a flash message to remind the admin of that)

+redirects happen appropriately based on the role of the user

 ## 8-14-17

 added inrs feature in